 In case some Modern-application is not used, it will be suspended and moved to swapfile.sys, in order to not to take up too much space in RAM and retrieve when Metro-style app is resumed by the user.
 There is no much of official information about swapfile.sys, but if we will take a look on the comments of Microsoft employees, a separate page file was required due to the specific architecture of universal applications.
 And two separate paging files simplify the job for application developers.

-With similar objectives the pagefile and swapfile files, however, is different from each other by minimum requirements for disk space, a read/write processes, the ability to dynamically expand etc.
+With similar objectives the pagefile and swapfile file in Windows 10, however, is different from each other by minimum requirements for disk space, a read/write processes, the ability to dynamically expand etc.

 Swapfile.sys file is controlled by Windows only together with pagefile.sys.
 If you disable the paging file for the volume, you will disable swapfile.sys too.

 Note.
 You can disable swapfile.sys, but it is strongly not recommended and if you have any issues with the system performance after that, it is necessary to revert the changes.

 - Select System -> Advanced system settings

 - On the Advanced tab in the section Performance press Settings button

 - Switch to the Advanced tab and press Change